denten-books/plain-text/main.md

 restoring its primal clarity [@brik_poetika_1919, 13].

 The word *bezobrazno* literally translates as "without image."
 The formalists insist on the primacy of the word image over its sense.
-And they understand image not as "symbol" but as phonetic signature.
+They restore the sound image, understanding image not as "symbol" but as phonetic signature.

-Three of the essays however strike in another direction.
+Three of the sixteen essays however strike in another direction.
 Shklovsky "Art as Technique," "Linkages between Plot and Style Device," and Eichenbaum's "How the *Overcoat* is Made" constitute a cluster of essays that deals with narrative structure rather than phonetic image.
-The Russian *priem* is commonly translated as the English "device," although both authors clearly mean "device" in the sense of "technique" or "move,"[^ln3-move] and not in the sense of "appliance" or "gadget."
-To this strain of formalism one could also adduce Vladimir Propp's well-known  *Morphology of the Folktale."
+Translators commonly render the Russian *priem* as the English "device," although both authors clearly mean "device" in the sense of "technique" or "move,"[^ln3-move] and not in the sense of "appliance" or "gadget."
+To this strain of formalism one could also adduce Vladimir Propp's well-known *Morphology of the Folktale*, a text that finds a limited number of universal formulas in the multiplicity of folktale traditions.

 All three authors cite a common source of influence: namely, Alexander Veselovsky, the Russian progressive historian of literature and founder of the comparative method in that tradition.
 Veselovsky, a scholar of the generation previous to the formalists, did not attain the renown enjoyed by his pupils in the West.
 An early pioneer of comparative literature, he advocated philology as "historical" and "genetic" study of "poetic consciousness and its forms."
-Citing literary explorations by Goethe, Friedrich Schiller, and Georges Polti as his inspiration, Veselovsky almost always uses "form" in the sense of "formula."
+Citing literary explorations by Goethe, Friedrich Schiller, and Georges Polti as his inspiration, Veselovsky almost always uses "form" in the sense of "formula" (and not at all as "shape" or "sound").
 In this, he imagines the genetic development of literature as the development of universal forms and devices.
 He calls these constants "vagabond formulas [@veselovsky_sobranie_1913, 185]."
 He writes:

 > Somewhere, someone gave these plots (*siuzhety*) an apt expression, a formula,